 Which Medications Are You Allowed to Take into Dubai?

-The UAE has a strict no-tolerance policy around drugs.
-There are some medicines that can be bought over the counter in one country but will be a controlled substance in Dubai and the rest of the UAE.
-People that are found to be in possession of even a small amount of illegal drugs could face imprisonment for four years and more.
+The UAE has a strict no-tolerance policy around recreational drugs.
+There are some medicines that can be bought over the counter in one country but will be controlled substances in Dubai and the rest of the UAE.
+People who are found to be in possession of even a small amount of illegal drugs could face imprisonment for four years or more.

-However, whilst the UAE and Dubai are keen to avoid drugs getting into the wrong hands, allowances are made for those that need to take medication for health reasons.
-Travellers going to Dubai only need to adhere to the rules and processes to be able to take their medication in.
-Our guide explains all.
+However, whilst the UAE and Dubai are keen to avoid drugs getting into the wrong hands, allowances are made for those who need to take medication for health reasons.
+Travellers to Dubai only need to adhere to the rules and processes to be able to take their medication.
+Our guide explains all, including which medications you can take into Dubai and how much medication you can bring with you.

 You are free to bring any non-prescription, non-controlled medication into Dubai.
-This includes medicine such as Paracetamol, Ibuprofen, travel sickness medication, and Calpol.
+This includes medicines such as Paracetamol, Ibuprofen, Immodium, travel sickness medication, and Calpol.

 What medication is on the controlled list to take to Dubai?

 There are a number of branded medications that are on the controlled list in Dubai.
 It includes Diazepam, and Xanax, Valium, which are commonly used for anxiety.
-It also includes Cocodamol, Paracodol and other medicines which contain codeine.
+It also includes Cocodamol, Paracodol and other medicines that contain codeine.
+The controlled list includes some medication that you might not even think to check, such as Niquitin Mint Lozenges and Otrivin Nasal Spray, as they contain ingredients that the UAE class as controlled substances.

 The full list can be viewed here.